mthomps4/blog-posts/posts/software_development_a_woodworkers_perspective/part1-planning_and_preparation.md

 If you read [my intro article](./software_development_a_woodworkers_perspective.md), you’ll know I’ve been reading a lot of books about “Mastering your craft”.
 Along the way, I’ve found multiple cross-overs between what I aim to accomplish as a hobbyist and in my day-to-day as a software engineer.
 I decided to share these points as advice we hear over and over, this time as a woodworker rehashing the process it took to make a small box.
 If anything, maybe I’ll finally learn to apply these same principles I keep reading about.
 Maybe…

-# Take the time, you’ll thank yourself later.
+# Take the time, you’ll thank yourself later

 # **Planning and Preparation**